 The first paper to catch my eye this month is one from Germany that, in a sense, looked at chickens and eggs.
-Does an athlete's onset of hyperventilation come before or after the onset of the dreaded lactate pain?
+Does an athlete's onset of hyperventilation come before or after the start of the dreaded lactate pain?
 Indeed, is there any direct link at all?
-It is well understood in the world of sports physiology that lactate production increases with exercise intensity until, at a certain point, it takes off exponentially i.e. at a much higher rate - this point is the so-called Lactate Threshold'.
-Similarly, ventilation increases and takes off at a very similar point, called the 'Ventilatory Threshold'
+It is well understood in the world of sports physiology that lactate production increases with exercise intensity until, at a certain point, it takes off exponentially, i.e. at a much higher rate - this point is the so-called Lactate Threshold'.
+Similarly, ventilation increases and takes off at a very similar point, called the 'Ventilatory Threshold.'

-If we can estimate our lactate threshold simply by observing when we start to hyperventilate then the potential practical benefits to the coach and athlete are vast.
+If we can estimate our lactate threshold, by observing when we start to hyperventilate then the potential practical benefits to the coach and athlete are vast.
 By comparing results from athletes before and after taking doses of sodium bicarbonate the authors suggest quite strongly that there is a very clear link since, after taking specifically measured doses of bicarbonate, which serves to buffer the blood and delay the onset of acidosis, all athletes experienced a delay in the onset of hyperventilation relative to the case before bicarbonate was taken.
-This seems to prove by cause and effect that hyperventilation occurs (can occur) as a direct result of exercise induced lactic acidosis.
+This seems to prove by cause and effect that hyperventilation occurs (can occur) as a direct result of exercise-induced lactic acidosis.
 This implies that we can now estimate during training on the track, in a scientifically acceptable manner, where our lactate threshold is!!
 A further paper that looked at which 'laboratory variable' best related to time trial performance in the Tour de France seems to back this up further.
 Based on a study of several cyclists in both the 1998 and 1999 event over 58km and 57km distances respectively, they found the only measure that gave a reliable relationship to actual power output (and hence individual time trial performance) was 'ventilatory threshold' (VT).
 Measurement also included, for example, both VO2 max and peak power output but neither of these two measures gave as good a 'result' as the 'VT'.
-So it seems that Bob Dylan was right all along "The answer is blowing in the wind'!
+So, it seems that Bob Dylan was right all along "The answer is blowing in the wind'!

 Another substance has appeared as a possible ergogenic aid in the shape of b-hydroxy-b-methylbutyrate (HMB) a metabolite of one of the essential amino acids leucine.
-The author is less than convinced of its value especially in previously trained individuals.
+The author is less than convinced of its value, especially in previously trained individuals.

 The whole field of ergogenic aids has been subjected to another substantial review where the author summarises the findings of over 100 related scientific papers, some, in themselves, reviews.
-As well as reviewing the various classes of ergogenics the paper reports on the findings of a survey whereby 198 Olympic hopefuls were polled concerning the taking of banned substances.
-If the importance of winning was ever underestimated by anyone it most certainly cannot ever be so again.
+As well as reviewing the various classes of ergogenics, the paper reports on the findings of a survey whereby 198 Olympic hopefuls were polled concerning the taking of banned substances.
+If the importance of winning was ever underestimated by anyone, it most certainly cannot ever be so again.
 The response - of all those athletes 195 said they would take a banned substance that would ensure they would win and could not be detected.
 Far more frightening than this was the response that more than half of those polled said they would take such a substance if it guaranteed them winning every competition for the next five years even if it killed them after that time.
 The review concludes that it is important for all involved to stay up-to-date with supplements as they emerge.
-The FDA does not regulate for these substances and there is no means of ensuring the contents match their labels.
+The FDA does not regulate these substances and there is no means of ensuring the contents match their labels.
 On a personal note, I requested a copy of a certificate of analysis of a supplement from a supplier who said they were happy to supply one and that this would confirm that no 'banned substances were contained in the product'.
-What I received was a certificate alright, which may fool the layman, but in reality was nothing more than a standard 'white powder' assay conformity certificate and related in no way to the actual ingredients.
+What I received was a certificate alright, which may fool the layman, but in reality, was nothing more than a standard 'white powder' assay conformity certificate and related in no way to the actual ingredients.
 Caveat emptor!

-In a paper by the same title a bold author reviews four major journals.
+In a paper by the same title, a bold author reviews four major journals.
 The conclusions he drew were: 'The most common topic was sports science, and very few studies related to the treatment of injuries and medical conditions.
 The majority of published articles used healthy subjects sampled from the sedentary population, and few studies have been carried out on injured participants.
 There is a dearth of studies addressing diagnostic and treatment interventions in the sports medicine literature.
-The evidence base for sports medicine must continue to increase in terms of volume and quality'
+The evidence base for sports medicine must continue to increase in terms of volume and quality.'

-Sounds like someone wants to keep me busy with reviewing!!
+It sounds like someone wants to keep me busy with reviewing!!

 This article first appeared in:

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Nigel Hetherington was the Head Track & Field Coach at the internationally acclaimed Singapore Sports School.
 He is a former National Performance Development Manager for Scottish Athletics and National Sprints Coach for Wales.
 Qualified and highly active as a British Athletics level 4 performance coach in all events he has coached athletes to National and International honours in sprints, hurdles as well as a World Record holder in the Paralympic shot.
-He has 10 years experience as senior coach educator and assessor trainer on behalf of British Athletics.
-Nigel is also an experienced athlete in sprint (World Masters Championship level) and endurance (3-hour marathon runner plus completed the 24 hour 'Bob Graham Round' ultra-endurance event up and down 42 mountain peaks in the English Lake District).
-He is a chartered chemist with 26 years' experience in scientific research and publishing.
+He has ten years of experience as a senior coach educator and assessor trainer on behalf of British Athletics.
+Nigel is also an experienced athlete in the sprint (World Masters Championship level) and endurance (3-hour marathon runner plus completed the 24 hour 'Bob Graham Round' ultra-endurance event up and down 42 mountain peaks in the English Lake District).
+He is a chartered chemist with 26 years of experience in scientific research and publishing.